jmwii1981/gulp-setup/README.md

 # my-gulpfile

-This repository contains my current gulpfile for use in Wordpress Theme development.
+This repository contains my current gulp setup for use in Wordpress Theme development.